For more information, please visit Zhonggu.

 You would think this would give 304 stainless steel a higher resistance to corrosion, but 316 contains 2% molybdenum.
 The molybdenum helps resist corrosion caused by chlorides, such as sea water and de-icing salts.
 It also gives 316 greater resistance to chemical attacks.

-While each offers excellent corrosion resistance, 316 stainless steel&#;s is actually higher than grade 304 stainless steel.
+While each offers excellent corrosion resistance, 316 stainless steels is actually higher than grade 304 stainless steel.
 Grade 316 often exhibits better strength at high temperatures, although both have excellent heat resistance.

-Grade 304 vs. 316 stainless steel appearance is impossible to judge by the naked eye &#; they look the same, except when it comes to cost.
+Grade 304 vs. 316 stainless steel appearance is impossible to judge by the naked eye they look the same, except when it comes to cost.
 Expect to pay more for 316, which is due to the higher nickel content and addition of molybdenum.

 304 vs. 316 stainless steel uses often comes down to budget.
-Grade 316 can be used for the same applications as 304 &#; as you&#;ll see below &#; but 304 can&#;t always be used instead of 316.
+Grade 316 can be used for the same applications as 304 as youll see below but 304 cant always be used instead of 316.
 Here are just some of the industries and applications where 316 is put to work.

-Industry Typical applications Why Food processing equipment Tanks, pipes & containers Non-reactive &#; does not impart any unwanted flavors or odors to food & easy to clean Oil and gas Pipelines, valves & fittings Resistance to corrosive fluids and gases Energy/power generation Turbine blades High-temperature strength & corrosion resistant Medical equipment Surgical instruments, dental instruments & implants Biocompatibility, corrosion resistant & withstands high-temperature cleaning processes Chemical processing equipment Production of organic acids, storage tanks & reactors Molybdenum enhances corrosion resistance, high-temperature strength Marine Boat fittings & seawater piping Highly corrosion resistant in marine environments
+Industry Typical applications Why Food processing equipment Tanks, pipes & containers Non-reactive does not impart any unwanted flavors or odors to food & easy to clean Oil and gas Pipelines, valves & fittings Resistance to corrosive fluids and gases Energy/power generation Turbine blades High-temperature strength & corrosion resistant Medical equipment Surgical instruments, dental instruments & implants Biocompatibility, corrosion resistant & withstands high-temperature cleaning processes Chemical processing equipment Production of organic acids, storage tanks & reactors Molybdenum enhances corrosion resistance, high-temperature strength Marine Boat fittings & seawater piping Highly corrosion resistant in marine environments

 If you are looking for more details, kindly visit 304 Stainless Steel Cable Ties.

-316 stainless steel is considered marine grade, so can be used in some marine applications, but it&#;s not resistant to warmer sea water (304, even less so), which can cause chloride pitting.
+316 stainless steel is considered marine grade, so can be used in some marine applications, but its not resistant to warmer sea water (304, even less so), which can cause chloride pitting.
 Still, its characteristics make it popular for use in small components too.
 Examples of common applications include:

-Elematic 2-Lock&#; cable tie &#; 316 stainless steel teeth
+Elematic 2-Lock cable tie 316 stainless steel teeth

 Quarter-turn spring latch

 As austenitic materials, their properties are similar.
-In the case of 304 vs. 316 stainless steel properties, they&#;re identical or nearly the same, which comes down to their similar chemical composition.
+In the case of 304 vs. 316 stainless steel properties, theyre identical or nearly the same, which comes down to their similar chemical composition.
 For instance, their densities are often the same, despite the addition of molybdenum to 316.
-However, molybdenum has a relatively low atomic weight, so it doesn&#;t have much of an impact on density.
+However, molybdenum has a relatively low atomic weight, so it doesnt have much of an impact on density.

 This table shows the key differences between the two grades, including their density, melting point (or melting range for 316 grade), modulus of elasticity, electrical resistibity, thermal conductivity and shear modulus.

-Let&#;s compare their content.
-Again, note that they share much of the same content &#; except for molybdenum.
+Lets compare their content.
+Again, note that they share much of the same content except for molybdenum.
 Grade 316 also has more nickel, while 304 has more chromium.

-Element 304 stainless steel % 316 stainless steel % Carbon 0.07 0.07 Chromium 18.0 &#; 19.5 16.5 &#; 18.5 Nickel 8.0 &#; 10.5 10.0 &#; 13.0 Silicon 1.00 1.00 Manganese 2.00 2.00 Phosphorous 0.045 0.045 Sulfur 0.015 0.015 Nitrogen 0.10 0.10 Molybdenum - 2.0 &#; 2.5
+Element 304 stainless steel % 316 stainless steel % Carbon 0.07 0.07 Chromium 18.0 19.5 16.5 18.5 Nickel 8.0 10.5 10.0 13.0 Silicon 1.00 1.00 Manganese 2.00 2.00 Phosphorous 0.045 0.045 Sulfur 0.015 0.015 Nitrogen 0.10 0.10 Molybdenum - 2.0 2.5

 When it comes to mechanical strength, 316 stainless steel is generally considered stronger than 304.
-Again, this is attributed to 316&#;s molybdenum content.
+Again, this is attributed to 316s molybdenum content.
 As a result, 316 stainless steel generally has better mechanical properties.
-The yield and tensile strength of each vary, depending on the manufacturing process and conditions involved &#; but in general, the tensile strength of 316 stainless steel is higher than that of 304 stainless steel.
+The yield and tensile strength of each vary, depending on the manufacturing process and conditions involved but in general, the tensile strength of 316 stainless steel is higher than that of 304 stainless steel.

 Choosing between 304 and 316 stainless steel comes down to your application and its specific requirements for oxidation resistance, mechanical strength, and ultimately, cost.
-For example, if your application won&#;t be in a highly corrosive environment, go with grade 304.
-It&#;s still extremely resistant to corrosion, but it also costs less.
+For example, if your application wont be in a highly corrosive environment, go with grade 304.
+Its still extremely resistant to corrosion, but it also costs less.
 At the same time, using 304 in applications that are better suited for 316 stainless steel can end up costing you more in the long run.

-To understand the Rockwell B hardness test below, see our guide, What&#;s shore hardness and why should you care?
+To understand the Rockwell B hardness test below, see our guide, Whats shore hardness and why should you care?

 Mechanical properties 304 stainless steel 316 stainless steel Ultimate Tensile Strength psi psi Tensile Yield Strength psi psi Hardness (Rockwell B) 70 80 Elongation at break 70% 60%